-The employer normally decides when workers can take vacation based on company and production interests and taking into account (where possible) employees' needs.
-NCAs normally provide for, in addition to the statutory minimum, a further period of paid vacation that it is increased with seniority service.
+The employer normally decides when workers can take vacation based on company and production related needs and taking into account (where possible) employees' interests.
+In addition to the statutory minimum, NCAs normally provide for further period of paid vacation that it is increased with seniority service.

-The law states that at least two weeks have to be taken in the same year.
-Up to two weeks of unused vacation may be postponed, but it must be taken within 18 months following the accrual year.
+Italian law states that at least two weeks have to be taken in the same year.
+Up to two weeks of unused vacation may be postponed, but it must be taken within 18 months following the year of accrual.

-Employees are entitled to pay in lieu of unused vacation upon employment termination.
+Employees are entitled to be paid in lieu of unused vacation only upon employment termination.